 We [the sommelier team at Rebelle] all chip in $20 each week to buy a mixed case of wine.
 Every day the team tastes a bottle and we have the wine store wrap the bottles up for us, so we don’t know what they are.
 I love blind tasting; you always learn something new from it.
 You think you know what a wine is, and then you realize you don’t.

 Since we only list American and French wines at Rebelle, I do miss some grapes and grape-growing regions.
 I had a craving for German riesling the other day—the Weiser-Künstler, you know the label with the owl?
 Love those wines.
 And I miss wines from Etna.
 Benanti Pietramarina: That wine is crazy good and ages super well, almost like the Dauvissat of Mount Etna.
 Both are like crushed oyster shells.
 I also miss wines from Piedmont, especially the really cool, less exposed areas and grape varieties of the region, like pelaverga, timorasso—I just can’t play with those grapes anymore.

 I really do love French wines, especially the Loire and the Jura and Savoie—these have long histories but have been veiled from the American public so there is really great value there.
 And I’m completely in love with Burgundy.
 We have a really large Burgundy list at the restaurant.
 Our page of Roumier, I don’t know how that happened!
 Jacques Carillon from Puligny-Montrachet is really good, so much precision.
 Or Morey-Blanc for value.

 Benoît Roseau: I am hooked on this Northern Rhône syrah from Collines Rhodaniennes.
 It is super fresh and light and peppery, all at 11.5 percent, and a really great value.

 So much of this job is about translating.
 You have to understand what people are asking for and translate.

-This article first appeared in W&S October 2015.
+This sommelier was featured in W&S October 2015.